ZJS007/MusicRNN/README.md

 __mu__ and __sigma__ are used to tell the model the degree of confidence it should have in playing a note before actually playing it.

 Basically how it is made is we take A a realization of the Normal distribution of parameters mu and sigma, and at each step, we        perfom weighted choice in the vector of probabilities given by our network at the power of A and normalized so it sums to 1.
 Since      this is a probability vector, we have the following properties :
-* if A = 1, the vector remain the same, so we can interpret that as 'vanilla' sampling
+* if A = 1, the vector remain the same, so we can interpret that as 'vanilla' sampling;
-* if A < 1, difference between low value and high value will be lowered, wich can be interpreted as lowering the threshold of          confidence the network must have to play a note
+* if A < 1, difference between low value and high value will be lowered, wich can be interpreted as lowering the threshold of          confidence the network must have to play a note;
-* if A > 1, difference between low value and high value will be upped, wich can be interpreted as uping the threshold of             confidence the network must have to play a note
+* if A > 1, difference between low value and high value will be upped, wich can be interpreted as uping the threshold of             confidence the network must have to play a note.

 #### Step 6
-Finally you can sample your music from your network by running __sample.py__, wich will do accordingly to what you set up in __config.ini__
+Finally you can sample your music from your network by running __sample.py__, wich will do accordingly to what you set up in __config.ini__.
-Most likely, you'll find your .mid file in the sample folder, and it will be named sample.mid
+Most likely, you'll find your .mid file in the sample folder, and it will be named sample.mid.

 #### Additional Step
 If you want to be sure that the phase .mid -> .txt is working, you can turn all your data to .txt by running __read\_all__ function of the __MusicLoader__ class in the __midi\_interaction.py__ file, and then re-turn this .txt files into midi by running __to\_midi\_all__ of the same object. .mid files will be find in __re\_transformd\_midi__ folder.